Best Checking Accounts of February 2025

 • FDIC and NCUA insurance coverage of up to $250,000 per account holder, per institution, per ownership category

-• Potential to earn interest, though rates can be low
+• Potential to earn interest

-• Digital banking capabilities
+• Digital and mobile banking capabilities

 • Unlimited transactions and transfers